alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/wcf-over-secure-transport.md

 Now I need to modify configuration, because in another project, all the site is forced over https, and the configuration I used in the other project cannot be used anymore.
 In older post in fact, I explained how to send credentials over http with message security, using self issued certificates.
 Now I have transport security, so I can avoid the need to distribute certificates to people that will use the service.

-I need two different configuration, the first is for unauthenticated services, Iâ€™ll use for services that must be used by everyone with no authentication, but I need also another configuration that permits me to secure the service through asp.net membership and role management.
+I need two different configuration, the first is for unauthenticated services, I'll use for services that must be used by everyone with no authentication, but I need also another configuration that permits me to secure the service through asp.net membership and role management.

-Letâ€™s start with the first configuration, first of all I configure IIS7 to use both https binding and http binding, and then I can configure the endpoint on the server to use https
+Let's start with the first configuration, first of all I configure IIS7 to use both https binding and http binding, and then I can configure the endpoint on the server to use https

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <service behaviorConfiguration="BasicHttpsWithoutAuthBehavior"